naol06/react-meals/README.md

-you can visit it using the bellow link
+you can visit it using the following link

 https://react-meals-aa166.web.app/